MuhammedQureshi/MuhammedQureshi/README.md

 - 🔭 I’m currently working on **my personal website**

-- 🌱 I’m currently learning **Learning to Build Full-Stack Applications with JavaScript Frameworks, Node.js, and Python**
+- 🌱 I’m currently learning **to Build Full-Stack Applications with JavaScript Frameworks, Node.js, and Python**

 - 👯 I’m looking to collaborate on **Audio Version for ChatGPT**